Fifth Harmony discography

-American girl group Fifth Harmony has released three studio albums, six extended plays, eleven singles, and seventeen music videos.
+American girl group Fifth Harmony has released three studio albums, six extended plays, 12 singles (including one as a featured artist), 11 promotional singles and 17 music videos.
 After finishing third on the second season of The X Factor US the group was signed to Epic Records though Syco Music.
 Less than a year later, Fifth Harmony released their debut single from their debut extended play, "Miss Movin' On".
 The single charted on the Mainstream Top 40 and New Zealand, peaking at 27 in both countries.
 It was certified Gold in the United States for selling combined sales and track-equivalent streams units of 500,000.
 The group's extended play, Better Together peaked at number six on the Billboard 200 and number 18 in New Zealand, charting in both countries similar to the group's lead single.
 As part of the promotion for Better Together, four other versions were released of the extended play, including an acoustic release, a Spanish-language acoustic and a standard Spanish-language translated version as well as a remix edition.
 The four former EPs were released in a 4-CD bundle titled Better Together: The Deluxe Edition, directly from Fifth Harmony's official store; it also included a download code for the latter remix EP, as it was not available physically.
 In Walmart exclusively, the Juntos and Juntos Acoustic EPs were bundled together, while at Target, "One Wish" was included as a bonus track on the original version; meanwhile, the iTunes edition of the original EP included "Me & My Girls", which the group performed in 2013 as guests on the third season of The X Factor, and served as a promotional single for the EP.